 While type GS pozzolans don’t cause ASR, they aren’t effective at mitigating ASR.
 They must be used where there aren’t any reactive aggregates, or in indoor environments, or in circumstances where other mitigation strategies are used, such as the addition of silica fume or metakaolin.
 Figure 4 demonstrates the relative efficacy of glass pozzolans and Class F fly ash in mitigating ASR expansion.

 How to use glass pozzolans

 Glass pozzolans are about 20% lighter than the cement powders they’ll replace.
 The standard cement replacement level is 20% to 25%.
-Normally, about 20% of the cement is replaced with an equal weight of pozzolan.
+Normally, an equal weight of pozzolans replace about 20% of the cement.
 The glass pozzolan’s water demand will be quite close to that of the cement’s.
 The pozzolan is added at the same time as the cement.

 There won’t be any issues with finishing, applying sealers or topical colorants, or texturing concrete that contains glass pozzolans.
 Since both Type GE and Type GS plate glass are whiter than white cement, the glass powders will work well in decorative concrete, architectural precast, GFRC, pool plaster and mixes with color pigments to enhance colorfastness.

 Long-term effect of glass pozzolans

 The concrete with glass pozzolans will be stronger and denser (less permeable).
 This means that water carrying salt and other deleterious chemicals can’t easily soak into the concrete.
 Mostly prevented from entering the concrete, the water limits lime efflorescence coming out of the concrete as the concrete dries in the sun.